cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 and hosted on `GitHub <Hypermodern Python Cookiecutter_>`__.

-The main objective of this project template is to enable current best practises through modern Python tooling.
+The main objective of this project template is to enable current best practices through modern Python tooling.
 Our goals are to:

-- keep a focus on simplicity and minimalism,
+- focus on simplicity and minimalism,
 - promote code quality through automation, and
 - provide reliable and repeatable processes,